vijaybioinfo/PBT_2023/README.md

 * To do the single-cell quality control just pull [our in-house pipeline](https://github.com/vijaybioinfo/quality_control).
 * To do the doublet detection use [our in-house pipeline](https://github.com/vijaybioinfo/) using Scrublet.
 * To generate the clustering of single-cell data just pull [our pipeline](https://github.com/vijaybioinfo/clustering) using Seurat.
+* To to the aggregation of VDJ libraries just pull [our pipeline](https://github.com/vijaybioinfo/VDJ_aggr).

 For more specific information about the data generation and processing, please check the methods.